vinid/NegotiationArena/README.md

 ### Running Evals on Agents

+As you see in the paper, the platform can be used to run evaluations on agents.
+This is done by running a game and then analyzing the results.
+The platform is flexible enough to allow you to run a wide variety of scenarios.
+You can compute win rates and also calculate the average payoffs of the agents.
+Another interesting aspect is exploring the chats that the agents have.
+This can be done to understand the reasoning of the agents.

 ### Reasoning and Social Behavior
-Explore reasoning and social behavior of LLMs.
+Indeed, we can explore reasoning and social behavior of LLMs.
 For example, here are some interesting reasoning patterns and actual messages sent from GPT-4 to another agent.
 In image 2 and 3 GPT-4 was initialized to have a specific behavior.